N10086/data_mining_project/README.md

 8. M. Kuhn and K. Johnson, *Applied Predictive Modeling*, Springer, 2013.

 ## Contact and Further Information
-The dataset (`data.xlsx`) is available upon request from Hubei Province labor market authorities.
+The dataset (`data.xlsx`) is from HuaZhong Cup in March, 2025, China.
-For questions, please contact: [Your Email Address].
+For questions, please contact: niezibo0814@hotmail.com.